-It’s no secret that our bodies go through many unwanted changes throughout our cycle.
-But did you know that your cycle has a lot to do with the appearance of your skin?
+It’s no secret that our bodies go through many unwanted changes throughout our cycle and we've all had to deal with those not-so-great skin days, But did you know that your cycle has a lot to do with the appearance of your skin?
 Just as our energy, mood and cravings change, so too does our skin, and it all comes down to our hormones.
 We take a look at what our hormones are doing during that time of the month, so you can maintain your best skin all cycle long.

 What’s happening: Your skin during your period